KiT-Maverik/How-to-unlock-github-achievements/README.md

     <li>Keep your entire team aligned and aware of key discussions</li>
 </ul>

-🚀Houston, we have a problem!🚀
+🚀 Houston, we have a problem! 🚀
 Even when your answer is legit and actually solves the issue — people rarely mark it as accepted.
 Reminders often get ignored, and you end up ghosted.
 Brutal, but true.

 So instead of relying on strangers, try this instead:
-Grind Galaxy Brain in a **controlled environment**:
+> Grind Galaxy Brain in a **controlled environment**:
 * Team up with friends or colleagues.
 * Answer their real questions
 * Ask them to accept your reply if it helped.